Babywearing during pregnancy – Is it possible? Tips and recommendations

 -

-You feel unsafe or unstable when wearing
+You feel insecure or unstable while wearing it.

 -